AleksandrHovhannisyan/aleksandrhovhannisyan.com/packages/web/src/_posts/2020-10-11-undoing-changes-in-git/index.md

 * 36210ec - Initialize npm package (8 hours ago) <AleksandrHovhannisyan>
 ```

 Notice that the original commit is still there in our history, with its hash preserved.
 The only thing that changed is we added a new commit to the tip of the branch that reverts the changes introduced by that earlier commit.
 By analogy, it's like if we had gone into the file and manually removed the changes we had originally introduced.
-Obviously, running `git revert` is saner than doing this by hand.

 So, reverting a commit is noisier than an interactive rebase or reset because it introduces one extra commit.
 But that's not really a big deal.
 And, on the plus side, it doesn't end up breaking public branches.